bernasjan4926/Memory.dll/README.md

 ## Prerequisites
 \- Visual Studio (or another C++ compiler)
 \- Basic knowledge of C++ and Windows API
+\- Remember to edit the files before compiling as you have to define which memory adress to load an so on for the other files
 ## Installation

 ### Clone the Repository or download the zip file